 Spring or Fall are both good times to plant camellias.
 However, in Spring, you should wait until the threat of frost has passed for the year.
 In Fall, you're generally okay to plant as long as you have a month until your first expected freeze of the year.
 Planting in the Fall will give your plant time to adjust to its new setting before freezing weather becomes regular.
 If you live in a zone that essentially never goes below freezing, you can plant almost all year long.
 However, you may need to provide extra care during summer to ensure that your new plant gets the water it needs to keep up with the heat.

 First, determine the planting location by considering the requirements of your variety.
 Then, dig a hole 3 times as wide as the root ball of your plant.
 Then, mix your native soil with some good-quality, well-drained garden soil or composted manure.
 Backfill the hole with the soil mixture.
 Apply 3-4 inches of mulch around the base of your plant to help protect the roots from extreme temperature fluctuation.
 Afterward, water your new planting 2-3 times per week for the first growing season.

 Why Buy Camellias Online from PlantsbyMail.com?

-We love our Camellias and we know you will too.
+We love our Camellias, and we know you will too.
+Shop our camellias for sale.
 When you place an order, we carefully select a healthy, quality specimen and securely ship it to your front door.
-If you aren't happy with your plant(s), let us know and we'll do whatever we can to make it right.
+If you aren't happy with your plant(s), let us know, and we'll do whatever we can to make it right.